 When you are starting work as a student, whatever sum that you have, you tend to cherish it a lot.
 That is how I feel as well last time.

-One way to overcome this is to know that you will be channeling $15,000/yr to building wealth.
+One way to overcome this is to know that you will be channelling $15,000/yr to building wealth.
 You are likely to put in more as your income grows.
-So in 15 years, as you raise the capital yearly by 6%, you would have channel $349,000 into your investment portfolio.
+So in 15 years, as you raise the capital yearly by 6%, you would have channeled $349,000 into your investment portfolio.

 Losing $15,000, $7000, is painful but in the grand scheme of things, this will be a smaller part of your eventual capital.